Wait like a Watchman

 The prophets are referred to as watchmen throughout the Old Testament.
 Other places in Scripture speak about the watchmen on the wall.
 These men kept watch for anyone approaching the city and sent out a warning of danger.
 They were the first responders to intruders.
 Cities stood or fell based on how quickly they acted.
 He couldn’t fall asleep on the job (or at all, until morning), figuratively or literally.
 The role of the watchman continued, becoming somewhat of local law enforcement through the Roman Empire and Medieval times, and even later in some parts of Europe.
 The watchman (or men) would walk along the wall and sing on the hour.
 If you remember the line, “one o’clock and all’s well,” from the animated Robinhood

 or perhaps other occurrences, that is a reference to the Night Watchman’s Hour Song.
 He kept vagrants and drunkards off the streets, warned people in the event of fires, and lit the lamps along the wall.

 While living in Germany, we attended the Euro-American Retreat

 I serve a Lord and Savior that keeps no record of my sin.
 He gives full redemption, a clean slate.
 He never sleeps on the job and asks only that I put my hope in Him.
-Watchmen waited for the morning because with dawn’s light, threats of danger decreased.
-The cover of night could hide the enemy where daylight could expose an attacker.
-I wait for the LORD, my whole being waits, and in his word I put my hope.
+Watchmen waited for the morning because, at dawn’s light, threats of danger decreased.
+The cover of the night could hide the enemy whereas daylight could expose an attacker.
+I wait for the LORD, my whole being waits, and in his word, I put my hope.
 To carry the faith and hope of the watchman, would be to truly wait on the Lord.